mkieweg/scanrfc/README.md

 # scanrfc - Generate .bib files for IETF RFCs

-While writing my thesis I needes something to quickly fetch bibliography information for IETF RFCs.
+While writing my thesis I needed something to quickly fetch bibliography information for IETF RFCs.
 Since I didn't find a solution that worked for me, I built one.
 Here it is.

 ```sh
 $ rfc scan example